matbor/mqtt2chrome/README.md

 ![example of install](https://raw.github.com/matbor/mqtt2chrome/master/screenshots/howto%20load.png)

-##Optional-1
+##Usage

 This extension expects to receive a specific JSON formatted message payload:

-    { "sub": "", "txt": "", "img": ""}
+    { "sub": "", "txt": "", "img": "", "url":""}

 Where:

-  * sub - represents the notification heading used in the notification.
+  * sub (required) - represents the notification heading used in the notification.
-  * txt - represents the text used in the notification.
+  * txt (required) - represents the text used in the notification.
 If you put a url in here it can be opened by clicking on the notification box.
-  * img - represents the image filename from within the thumbnails directory.
-For example; alert.png, warning.png, etc.
+  * img (optional) - represents the image filename from within the 'thumbnails/' directory of the extension.
+For example; alert.png, warning.png, etc. NOTE; it looks like Chrome doesn't let you add your own images anymore into the thumbnails directory if you are using the version from the chrome store (Option-A for install).
+If you are running a unpacked version (option-B for install) from github here you wont have that problem.
+  * url (optional) - NEW!! this is a url to a webpage.
+When you click on the notification it will open the URL in a new tab.

 Example:

-    {"sub": "thanks for trying mqtt2chrome","txt":"Check out more at http://twitter.com/bordignon","img":"alert.png"}
+    {"sub": "thanks for trying mqtt2chrome","txt":"Check out more at http://twitter.com/bordignon","img":"alert.png","url":" http://twitter.com/bordignon"}

 ![message](https://raw.github.com/matbor/mqtt2chrome/master/screenshots/message.png)

-##Optional-2
+##Additional
 Check out the following projects that this works well with;
 * https://github.com/matbor/twitter2mqtt
 * https://github.com/jpmens/mqttwarn  <<< HIGHLY recommend!